 People who experience difficulty breathing after taking too much Xanax have likely taken the drug with other central nervous system (CNS) depressants or alcohol.
 Respiratory difficulties are uncommon in isolated Xanax overdoses.

-- other substances taken at the same time
+- any other substances they took at the same time

-Individuals must tell their doctor and pharmacist which medications they are taking so the healthcare professionals can decide whether Xanax is appropriate and safe.
+Individuals must tell their doctor and pharmacist which medications they are taking so that the healthcare professionals can decide whether or not Xanax is appropriate and safe for them.

-Doctors warn that mixing benzodiazepines and opioids, alcohol, or other CNS depressants can cause drowsiness, breathing problems, coma, and death.
+Doctors warn that mixing benzodiazepines and opioids, alcohol, or other CNS depressants can cause drowsiness, breathing problems, coma, or even death.

-Doctors should prescribe the lowest possible dose for the shortest possible duration for these medications to prevent breathing issues and sedation.
+Doctors should prescribe the lowest possible dosage for the shortest possible duration.

 Other CNS depressants

 People who combine CNS depressants with Xanax may experience an increased action of the benzodiazepine.
-The additive side effects from different drugs can cause CNS depression, including sedation and drowsiness.
+The additive side effects from different drugs can cause CNS depression, including symptoms such as sedation and drowsiness.